-A couple of weeks ago me and my better half had a magnificent day!
-We went to see a play called “All New People” written by and starring Zach Braff at Duke of York theatre in London’s West End.
-And I must admit, I never expected myself to like something this badly as I was blown away by the script and actors’ play!
+A couple of weeks ago I went to see a play called “All New People” written by and starring Zach Braff at Duke of York Theatre in London’s West End.
+And I must admit, I never expected myself to like something this much as I was blown away by the script and actors’ play!

-I had a first glimpse of Zach Braff about 10 years ago in Scrubs.
+I had the first glimpse of Zach Braff about 10 years ago in Scrubs.
 I had a free day from school.
-I wasn’t feeling well so I stayed home.
+I wasn’t feeling well so I stayed home to recover.
 What did I do that day?!
-Huh… Nothing much but I recall myself feeling sick and browsing TV channels like a maniac desperate to find something good.
+Not much but I recall myself feeling sick and browsing TV channels like a maniac desperate to find something good.
 And then I stumbled upon Scrubs for a few seconds.
 I don’t remember a particular episode, but somehow it helped me a lot.
-I felt revitalised and good in spite of harsh winter and flu.
+I felt revitalized and good in spite of harsh winter and flu.
 I never learned the name of that show or that actor (Zach Braff) that made me laugh.
 I was appreciative.
-And ever since I was desperate to find out the name of the show and that actor to say thank you.
+And ever since I was desperate to find out the name of the show and that actor to thank you.

 The show itself is amazing.
 Very powerful, deep and hilarious at the same time!
 At some points I had this feeling as I was a writer of some lines in the script – that’s how much it was related to me and I bet to most of the audience!

 In the beginning of the play I almost failed to hide my excitement to see Zach live for the first time in my life so I squeaked a little while covering my mouth with my palm 🙂 He is a true talent and I’m happy to live in the same era with this wonderful actor.

 It was a memorable night and I will never forget the split second when Zach gazed into the front rows where we were sitting and I caught that glimpse and finally whispered “Thank You” to him.